Our commitments to take care of our teams

 OUR COMMITMENTS

-• We want to contribute to the integration of young people into working life by having more interns or apprentices joining Délifrance.
+- We want to contribute to the integration of young people into working life by having more interns or apprentices joining Délifrance.
+In France, we welcomed 42% more work-study contracts in 2024 vs 2023.

-• The inclusion of people with disabilities is key to Délifrance: 4.96% of our employees in France are people with disabilities.
-We intend to work to have again a rate higher than 6%.
+- The inclusion of people with disabilities is key to Délifrance: 5.38% of our employees in France are employees with disabilities.
+We intend to work to reach a 6% rate by the end of 2026.

-• The inclusion of people from the LGBTQIA+ communities is one of our commitments.
-In June 2023, we signed the United Nations Standards of Conduct for Businesses Tackling Discrimination against LGBTQIA+ People and became a member of L’Autre Cercle, the French leading organisation working for the inclusion of LGBTQIA+ people in the workplace.
+- The inclusion of LGBTQIA+ people is one of our commitments.
+In June 2023, we signed the United Nations Standards of Conduct for Businesses Tackling Discrimination against LGBTQIA+ People and, in September 2024, we signed the LGBT+ Charter of Commitment of L’Autre Cercle, the French leading organisation working for the inclusion of LGBTQIA+ people in the workplace.
+Delifrance now has its own network of LGBTQIA+ ambassadors, contributing to supporting our employees and to training managers.

 OUR TARGETS